Gold Lunar Rooster 2017 1oz

 The Rooster succeeds the year of the Monkey in 2016, Sheep in 2015 and Horse in 2014, the first coins in the Lunar series.

-The coin is struck in 999.9 gold, providing exactly one ounce of pure gold.
+The bullion coin is struck in 999.9 gold, providing exactly one ounce of pure gold.
 With a face value of £100, any profits made from sale are not liable to Capital Gains Tax

 Haven’t we seen the Rooster before?

-It’s imortant not to confuse these 1oz British Lunar Rooster coins with the well established French 20 Franc Rooster coins.
+It’s important not to confuse these 1oz British Lunar Rooster coins with the well established French 20 Franc Rooster coins.
 These French coins have been minted since the turn of the twentieth century and are far smaller then the UK 1oz coins.
 While well known and liquid in France and on the mainland continent, they hold less global appeal.
 A more easy mistake to make would be to confuse the UK lunar series with that of the Australian Perth Mint.
 In particlar, they’re alo 1oz coins and the Rooster (for obvious reasons) is also on the reverse of the 2017 Perth version.
 Not only are the coins less attractive to look at in our opinion, but they’re not Capital Gains Tax free like the UK coin.

 Year of the Rooster